Original Abstract Paintings by Gregory Christeas

 Gregory creates original abstract paintings from his studio in Long Branch, New Jersey.
 Over six decades, his work has developed into a refined abstract language shaped by memory, freedom, and the sea.
 Each painting is an original, museum-quality work built through layered color, tension, and disciplined physical engagement with the canvas.

-From early days in Paris—where Pablo Picasso described his drawings as “strong, very strong”—to international exhibitions and institutional collections, Christeas has maintained a singular commitment: abstraction as lived experience.
+From his early days in Paris, where Pablo Picasso described his drawings as “strong, very strong,” to international exhibitions and museum collections, Christeas has maintained one constant principle: abstraction as lived experience.
 His paintings do not describe objects.
 They investigate consciousness in motion, inviting collectors into a deeper dialogue with color, structure, and emotion.

 A Journey of Rhythm and Soul